A compilation of optical starlight polarization catalogs: Data products

+{The Unique Source catalog contains 42,482 unique stars.
+It includes unique values of \texttt{starID}.
+A certain source has the same \texttt{starID} in both the Extended catalog and in the Unique Source catalog. } {Table \ref{tab:DP2} presents column information for the Unique Source catalog.} {All column names are defined as for the first data product}.

-The Unique Source Polarization and Distance catalog demonstrates one way in which a catalog with no duplicate source entries can be constructed.
-In this specific case, polarization measurements have been selected to have high SNR, but different wavelengths of observation (filters).
-Depending on the usage-case, other unique source catalogs may be constructed from the information contained in the first two data products.
+The Unique Source catalog demonstrates one way in which a catalog with no duplicate source entries can be constructed.
+In this specific case, polarization measurements have been selected to have high SNR, but different wavelengths of observation (filters). {We caution users to take into account the wavelength dependence of polarization \citep{Serkowski1975} and how it may impact their analysis when data from multiple filters are combined.} Depending on the usage-case, other unique source catalogs may be constructed from the information contained in the two data products {described above}.